 |Domestic Gross: $40,479,370||Overseas Gross: $184,684,740|

 Valerian and the City of a Thousand Planets was introduced by Europacorp’s owner Luc Besson at Cannes in 2015 to kickstart pre-sales.
-Valerian would come with a $180 million price tag and the financing model would be no different than the usual Europacorp product — majority of the budget (around 80%) would come from international distributors.
+The budget for Valerian and the City of a Thousand Planets was $180 million and the financing model would be no different than the usual Europacorp product — majority of the budget (around 80%) would come from international distributors.
 Besson had developed strong relationships with distributors over the years, usually delivering Europacorp movies on time and on budget and Besson himself just mounted the international hit Lucy.
 According to Besson, around $80 million of Valerian‘s markets were sold in one day.

 Along with pre-sales to over 120 territories, Europacorp received a massive investment from China based Fundamental Films.
 Fundamental contributed $50 million to the budget in return for a percentage of the film’s equity, along with China distribution and a few other markets.
 Fundamental Films also acquired a 27.9% ownership EuropaCorp for $67 million.